smartshowltd/ios-dev-guide/README.md

 	 	ln -s /Applications/Xcode4.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS6.1.sdk /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs

-### Git Submodules
+### CocoaPods

-Use [Git Submodules](http://git-scm.com/docs/git-submodule) to manage libraries.
+Use [Cocoapods](http://cocoapods.org) to manage libraries.
 Don't copy library source files into the project.
+In order to this it will require that you have CocoaPods installed on your computer.
+We try to use the latest stable version of libraries, however occasionally this is not possible and we will use an release explicitly specified in the Podfile.

 ### Graphic Assets